Phoenix Golf Cart Accident Attorneys

 The laws surrounding golf carts in Arizona are similar to those for other motor vehicles.
 Operators must have a valid driver’s license, they must register the vehicle with the Arizona Department of Transportation, and they must carry liability insurance for a minimum of $10,000 in property damage and $15,000 in bodily injury.

 A unique law pertaining to golf carts in Arizona is that they cannot be equipped to travel faster than 25 miles per hour.
 They also cannot be driven on roads with speed limits higher than 35 miles per hour.
+Golf carts are limited to four people including the driver and they cannot be driven on sidewalks.
+It is not permissible to drive a golf cart on private property without the consent of the property owner.

 Like cars, golf carts must be equipped with brake lights, headlights, taillights, rearview mirrors, a license plate, and a horn.
 While these safety features are intended to prevent accidents, collisions still happen on the roads, and victims can sustain serious injuries.